hotkit/rask/README.md

 * We will not support large files on 32 builds.

 All of these can be features once the MVP has been released.

+# Requirements #

+* A C++14 compiler.
+There appears to be a bug in clang 3.6 which breaks shared pointers, but gcc 4.9.2 builds fine.
+* Boost 1.58 -- This is to include Boost Endian used to ensure endianess on the wire is correct.